 Some Things Never Change

 I’ve changed the business name.
 I’ve moved office locations.
 I’ve changed printers and processes for inventory.
 But so many things remain the same.
 I still design the cards (over 150 different designs in these 18 years).
-We still load up our car with displays and deliver them to hotels in three counties every month, year round.
+We still load up our cars with displays and deliver them to hotels in three counties every month, year-round.
 And in case you didn’t notice, purple is still my signature color.

 After 18 years I’m proud to say these little cards still do a great job at educating travelers on restaurants and attractions to visit.
 And I’m still proud to be known as the little card lady.